danielj0nes/web-accessibility/README.md

 _Try to find features that are implemented but not very accessible._

 - Gray fonts on white background make the website not accessible for people with limited sight.
-The color of these texts should be changed to have more contrast with the background.
+The colour of these texts should be changed to have more contrast with the background.
 Furthermore, the name of the homepage in the header and some headlines are in very thin fonts, which make people hard to see what they are about.
   Login and Registration page also shows low contrast between the boxes and the white background, etc.

 _Discuss with your colleagues about your findings and try to propose some solutions or improvements_

 - Implement the Fontsize change btn
-- Change Basic font color into Black for higher contrast with the white background
+- Change Basic font colour into Black for higher contrast with the white background
-- Use a highlight color for hover and important buttons
+- Use a highlight colour for hover and important buttons

 ### Turn off CSS